weixian-zhang/FoodTruckJunkie/README.md

   * Every production release is a new branch
   * Any production bug fix will be a new branch from the release-branch
   * Bug fixes will be merged back to release-branch, Main and Dev

+[Feature Toggling](https://github.com/launchdarkly/featureflags/blob/master/6%20-%20Flags%20vs%20Branching.md) - there is a disadvantage to GitFlow and that is many branches to maintain, and the merge back to Main and Dev can be complicated.
+One way to tackle this issue is to introduce Feature Toggling (a.k.a feature flipping)

 <img src="https://user-images.githubusercontent.com/43234101/170193365-0c6eb4eb-0c3f-44a2-b075-c7206d00581a.png" width="800" height="400" />